 a) Magnification/Power : the power or magnification of your binoculars can be found in the first set of numbers in it specifications.
 In this case, it's an 25x (fixed) magnification.

 b) Aperture : The aperture, or the size of the objective lens, can be found in the last set of numbers.
 Always read in mm, this pair has a 100mm aperture, which is nice and big for astronomical use.

-Celestron SkyMaster 20-100x70 Zoom Binoculars, the same rule applies.
+In the event that a pair of binoculars has more numbers in its specification, such as the Saxon Scouter 10-30x60 Zoom Binocular, the same rule applies.
 The Magnification/Power of the pair ranges from 20x - 100x, which is what's known as a variable zoom.
 A variable zoom simply means that you're able to zoom in and out on objects, much like you would with a standard point-and-shoot camera.
-For more information on binoculars, read our guide to binocular basics here.

 What aperture size is good for astronomy?